 Of course, when you’re asking about racial, religious, or gender identities, there’s always the risk that your respondents won’t identify with any of your answer options.
 One way to avoid this, and make demographic questions feel more inclusive, is to include a fill-in-the-blank option that gives respondents the power to write in their own answer.
 This will allow them to be “seen” and may even give you ideas for future answer options.

-And be open about why you’re asking demographic questions
+Be open about why you’re asking demographic questions

 While many respondents will happily answer demographic questions, others may feel more comfortable sharing that information if they understand why you’re asking and how their responses will be used.
 You can easily provide some context with a survey introduction that explains your survey’s topic and purpose.
 A bookstore asking its survey respondents’ about their race or religion may receive more responses if there is some indication that it will use the data to stock merchandise or plan community programming that’s relevant to its customers.